gloewing/causal_opto/README.md

 Application code is in folder "opto"

 ## Functions
-"functions" folder includes code that is used by other R files.
+"functions" folder includes code that is used by other R files

 ## Analysis Guide
-R code and analysis guide is in "analysis_guide" folder
+R code and analysis guide is in "analysis_guide" folder and published on the [link](https://rpubs.com/anonymous_causal/1269330).